Gamebook Tracker

 Edge colours

-"Inevitable" means the destination node (and any chain of single-choice nodes after it) leads only to death or only to victory with no branching.
-If a node has more than one choice, the chain stops and the edge is grey.
+"Inevitable" means the destination node (and any chain of single-choice nodes after it) leads only to a loss or only to victory with no branching.
+If a node has more than one choice, the chain stops and the edge colour falls back to orange (if on the run path) or grey.
+Run-path edges are always thicker regardless of colour.
+Loss/victory colour always takes priority over orange.

 Node colours